kartoza/sawps/docs/src/user/manual/user-roles.md

     * **Access with conditions**: The national data scientist can access the following pages with conditions.

-        1. **Organisation member page**: Can only add organisation members if instated as a manager of an organisation or their organization.
+        1. **Organisation member page**: Can only add organisation members if instated as a manager of an organisation or their organisation.

         2. **Explore page map tab**: Can see all data on the map at the property level for South Africa and filter by organisation, year, species etc.